turbopape/postagga/README.md

    ;; ...

 ```
+These namespaces make it easy for you to ship parsers for ClojureScript.

 You can see a example on how to work with these model, all while
 making sure your code is cmpatible acrosss Clojure AND ClojureScript